hurkandogan/Einsendeaufgaben/readme.md

 It is an order system with CRUD functionality.<br>
 It is using Java Swing Framework for GUI. (javax.swing.*)<br>
 Application is connected to a MySQL server on local machine.<br>
-ORM codes are written by me instead of a framework.
-It was the

 I'm working on this project only for education purposes for my school.
 <hr>